hd77alu/alu_regex-data-extraction-hd77alu/README.md

 # Project Overview
-This is a repository to practice Regular expression using the matching & Testing RGEX function in Javascript.
+This is a repository to practice Regular expression using the matching & Testing REGEX functions in JavaScript.

 Here is the list of data types that have been extracted from different strings: